 Continuing healthcare

 If you have ongoing health needs, you may qualify for continuing healthcare.
-When you turn 16, Children's Social Services will complete a Continuing Health Checklist to see if you're eligible for NHS support when you're an adult.
+When you turn 16, Children's Social Services will check your health.
+This is to see if you can get NHS support as an adult.

 They'll look at whether you need help with things like: